BeastCode/VSCode-Angular-TypeScript-Snippets/README.md

 | -cheatsheet | Cheat Sheet |

 # Important
-This extension is optimized for developers that use Angular 2+ and are no longer using Angular 1.
+This extension is optimized for devlopers that use Angular 2+ and are no longer using Angular 1.
 If you type in Angular 1 keywords, it will suggest an Angular 2 solutions.
 This is by design and ment to help developers learn how Angular 1 concepts and techniques map to Angular 2+